feifei1002/quotes-scraper-fei-liu/README.md

 - `storage.py` reads and writes the CSV memory file and prevents duplicates.
 - `cli.py` provides the `quotes-scraper` command.

-The memory is stored at:
+## Output and Memory File

 ```text
 data/memory.csv
 ```

-It contains these columns:
-quote, author, tags, page_number
+The file is created automatically when ```backfill``` or ```latest``` adds records for the first time.
+The CSV contains one row per quote with these columns: quote, author, tags, page_number

 ## Duplicate detection

 A duplicate is identified using the quote text and author name.
-Before comparing recors, the scraper lowercases the values and normalizes whitespace.
+Before comparing records, the scraper lowercases the values and normalizes whitespace.
 This means small formatting differences such as extra spaces, do not create duplicate rows.
-Tags are not included in teh duplicate key because the quote text and author are the main identity of the record.
+Tags are not included in the duplicate key because the quote text and author are the main identity of the record.

 ## Assumptions and Limitations